School Admissions in Cornwall

 Oversubscription Criteria: This document outlines the way in which applications will be prioritised when a school has more applications than places available.
 Cornwall Council sets the oversubscription criteria for community and voluntary-controlled schools because they are the 'admission authority' for these schools.
 The governing body or academy trust of foundation, trust, voluntary-aided, academy or free schools set their own oversubscription criteria because they are their own admission authority.

-Fair Access Protocol: This document, which is prepared by the local authority and agreed with the majority of schools in Cornwall, aims to ensure that children who haven't been able to secure a school place during the school year, particularly those who are vulnerable, are offered a place at a suitable school as quickly as possible.
+Fair Access Protocol: All local authorities must have a Fair Access Protocol, agreed with the majority of schools in its area, which aims to ensure that children who have not been able to secure a school place during the school year, particularly those who are vulnerable, are offered a place at a suitable school as quickly as possible.
+It must also ensure that no school - including those with available places - is asked to take a disproportionate number of children who have been excluded from other schools, or who have challenging behaviour.
+Please visit the Fair Access Protocol page for more information.

 Children in care/previously in care